| Liberty & CompanyLIBERTY

 to that produced by J.S.
 Henry of Old Street, a firm which

+also employed E.G. Punnett as a designer.
 A typical Liberty piece is a music cabinet made in 1897 or

 1898, which is now in the Bowes Museum, Barnard Castle.
 Made